LorenvXn/mu3/README.md

 <b> Ship a containerized architecture with the help of Ansible 2.6 </b>... <i>because mă-ta! ¯\\_(ツ)_/¯ </i>

+My apologies to outsiders for the brvtal 2pac lyrics as comments, but this "project-sketch" was required by some corporate folks who have no good manners, and step on self-learners as if nothing wrong could ever happen to them.

+Whatevs!
+Onto the presentation...

 <i> Details on the process flow of the scripts in below Muie fig. </i>

 ```